 Not available as a wild module

-OverviewThe module gives students grounding in methods, techniques and issues of cognitive neuroscience.
-Focusing on vision, attention, memory, problem solving and language, the module examines how cognitive processes are instantiated in the human brain.
+OverviewThe module gives students grounding in methods, techniques and issues of cognitive psychology and allied disciplines.
+Focusing on vision, memory, higher-levels of cognition concerned with language and cognitive control, and methodology, the module examines how cognitive processes are instantiated in mind and brain.
+It also provides an historical overview of the schools of thought that led to the inception of cognitive psychology as a distinct, academic discipline.

 This module appears in: